zoowe/VASPsol/docs/USAGE.md

 REAL, DEFAULT VALUE: 0

-Define the width of interface region where the padding decays
+Define the width (in direct coordinate, z direction) of interface region where the padding decays

 - ALPHA_SH